 - Authorize Ducalis to access your Jira Cloud account.

-- Proceed to importing issues from Jira.
+- Proceed to import issues from Jira.

-Importing issues from Jira Cloud.
+Importing Issues from Jira Cloud

 - Choose the Instance you want, or Add a new instance to get issues from, then click Import from [Instance].